Picalines/godot-ldtk-import-mono/README.md

                                   // "hp" is a field name from LDtk.
     [Export, LDtkField("hp")]     // Export is needed so that the field private readonly int _health; // is serialized into a scene file.
-                                  // Auto properties are supported as well!
+                                  // Properties are supported as well!

     public override void _Ready()
     {